frechzaun/textract/README.rst

 ========

 Extract text from any document.
 No muss.
 No fuss.
-This version has a tiny patch by frechzaun to make the PDF extractor work, implementing the advice here https://github.com/deanmalmgren/textract/issues/154
+This version has a tiny patch by frechzaun, implementing the advice here https://github.com/deanmalmgren/textract/issues/154 although ultimately it did not fix the PDF converter problem.

 `Full documentation <http://textract.readthedocs.org>`__.